Zheity/Nagatoro/README.md

 # Plugins

-Red is fully modular, allowing you to load and unload plugins of your choice, and install 3rd party plugins directly from Discord!
-A few examples are:
+Nagatoro is fully modular, allowing you to load and unload plugins of your choice.

 - Music bot
 - Moderation
 - Setup
 - Fun
 - And more

+# license

+Released under the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html) license.